piroor/webextensions-lib-session-values/README.md

 gValues.lastCreatedAt = Date.now();

 // When you directly modify the value, it won't be serialized and saved automatically.
-// Thus you need to call "save" manually for the key. gValues.trackedWindows.add(window.id);
+// Thus you need to call "save" manually. gValues.trackedWindows.add(window.id);
-gValues.save('trackedWindows');
+gValues.save();

+// Calling "save" without arguments will save all possible dirty values:
+// Array, Object, Set or Map which might be modified directly.
-// The method "save" accepts multiple keys like as: gValues.openingTabs.add(tab.id);
+// If you hope only modified values are saved, specify keys to save like as: gValues.openingTabs.add(tab.id);
 gValues.trackedWindows.add(window.id);
 gValues.save('openingTabs', 'trackedWindows');